nqngo/talks/slides/cloud/hybrid-cloud.md

 - Complexity
 - Data Integration and Interoperability
-- Dependency on Network Connectivity
-- Vendor Compatibility
 - Increased Management Overhead

 Note:
 - *Complexity*: Managing a hybrid cloud environment involves dealing with the complexity of integrating and orchestrating different cloud models and infrastructure.
-It requires expertise in hybrid cloud architecture, networking, and security.
+It requires expertise in multiple cloud architecture, networking, and security.
 - *Data Integration and Interoperability*: Moving data between public and private cloud environments can present challenges in terms of data integration, consistency, and interoperability.
-- *Dependency on Network Connectivity*: Hybrid cloud heavily relies on reliable network connectivity between the public and private cloud components.
-Network disruptions or latency issues can impact the performance and availability of applications and data.
-- *Vendor Compatibility*: Hybrid cloud requires compatibility between the public and private cloud components.
-This can be challenging when using different vendors for each component.
 - *Increased Management Overhead*: Hybrid cloud requires managing multiple cloud environments.
 IT teams need to oversee multiple platforms, monitor performance, manage security, and ensure consistent governance across the entire hybrid cloud infrastructure.